QubesOS/qubes-doc/developer/general/gsoc.rst

 **Project**: Develop a `Fuzzer <https://en.wikipedia.org/wiki/Fuzzing>`__ for the :doc:`Qubes OS Admin API </developer/services/admin-api>`.

 **Brief explanation**: The :doc:`Qubes OS Admin API </developer/services/admin-api>` enables VMs to execute privileged actions on other VMs or dom0 - if allowed by the Qubes OS RPC policy.
 Programming errors in the Admin API however may cause these access rights to be more permissive than anticipated by the programmer.
+If the there is a client error and the API response is too restrictive, it won't reveal any information making it difficult to debug and handle errors, as it is a general error.
+More details:

+- `QSB-038: Qrexec policy bypass and possible information leak <https://www.qubes-os.org/news/2018/02/20/qsb-38/>`__
+- `QSB-087: Qrexec: Injection of unsanitized data into log output <https://www.qubes-os.org/news/2022/11/23/qsb-087/>`__ (related to Qrexec rather than the Admin API, but helps understand dangers of unsanitized data in logs/output)
+- `QSB-089: Qrexec: Memory corruption in service request handling <https://www.qubes-os.org/news/2023/05/11/qsb-089/>`__ (related to Qrexec rather than the Admin API, but helps understand dangers of unsanitized data length that could be passed to other applications that may cause memory corruption on a faulty application)
+- `QSB-099: Qrexec policy leak via policy.RegisterArgument service <https://www.qubes-os.org/news/2024/01/19/qsb-099/>`__
+- `#5316: qvm-create error message unhelpful on missing template <https://github.com/QubesOS/qubes-issues/issues/5316>`__
+- `#6739: Improve “Got empty response from qubesd” message <https://github.com/QubesOS/qubes-issues/issues/6739>`__
+- `#10345: Specific exception against PermissionDenied when API argument is invalid <https://github.com/QubesOS/qubes-issues/issues/10345>`__

 Since the Admin API is continuously growing and changing, continuous security assessments are required.
 A `Fuzzer <https://en.wikipedia.org/wiki/Fuzzing>`__ would help to automate part of these assessments.